-This article explains how to use the 4-channel 10 bit A/D converters built into the Atmel CPU used on the Acme Boards
+This article explains how to use the built-in 4-channel @ 10 bit A/D converter lines

-The A/D converter lines are available as listed below:
+The A/D converter input lines are available on the following pins:

 |3.3V||3.3 volt power line||W24||D14.1||D4.1||J6.1|